 Last update: March 05, 2021

-According to 2020 Software Testing Trends report, 25% of employees in the tech industry believe that the biggest challenge facing start-ups is making development a priority.
-Testing is a key stage in product development, and the tester’s work is extremely important, not only for start-ups, but also when it comes to software houses or even international companies.
+According to the 2020 Software Testing Trends report, 25% of employees in the tech industry believe that the biggest challenge facing start-ups is making development a priority.
+Testing is a key stage in product development, and the tester’s work is extremely important, not only for start-ups but also when it comes to software houses or even international companies.
 It is thanks to the tester’s work that we can identify critical areas of the application and ensure its high quality by finding errors (called defects or bugs).
 It is impossible to create software that has no defects.
 Defects are an inseparable element of every product, which can become a significant risk factor to our business or our clients.
 However, we can minimize the effects of errors thanks to proper software development practice.

 What is a defect in testing?

 A defect is a system error that doesn’t allow the intended action to be completed.
 Finding defects is the tester’s most important task.
 It’s important to start testing as early as possible because defects can be found throughout the entire software development process.
 The earlier we identify them, the lower the costs of their fixing.
 All bugs should be recorded and tracked so that they can be properly managed and resolved.

 To put it simply, in the context of the IT industry, a defect is an error or a bug.
 Defects usually arise as a result of a programmer’s error, at any stage of software design, logic implementation, or code writing.
 They cause the malfunction of software of final product.
 The definition of a defect, according to the ISTQB Glossary, is as follows: